kinow/autosubmit/docs/source/userguide/defining_workflows/index.rst

       RUNNING: chunk

-The resulting workflow can be seen in Figure :numref:`dprevious`
+The resulting workflow can be seen in Figure `dprevious`

 .. warning::